Gerrit0/CTFd_unique_challenges/README.md

 When using this plugin, challenge visibility must be set to Private or Admins Only.

-This plugin provides two new challenge types.

-1. Unique - This challenge lets the content author use placeholders like `!flag_8!` to insert a dynamic value for each CTF user/team in the challenge description or downloadable text file.
+This plugin provides a new challenge type - unique.
+This challenge type lets the content author use placeholders like `!flag_8!` to insert a dynamic value for each CTF user/team in the challenge description or downloadable text file.
+It also allows administrators to write Python 3 scripts that will be passed the placeholders to generate a downloadable text file.
-1. Unique Programmable - This challenge lets the content author write two generic Python 3 functions to generate the flag for a given user and the corresponding challenge.
-The

 ## Installation